+What you say matters.
 Did you ever stop to think that a married couple gives over 200 gifts to each other over 50 years?
-And that is only if you give a present on the major holidays each year – their birthday, your anniversary, Valentine’s, and Christmas.
+And that is only if your gift-giving on the major holidays each year – their birthday, your anniversary, Valentine’s, and Christmas.
 You will give your spouse tons of gifts during your marriage.
-What you get AND what you say matters when it comes to gift giving.
+What you get AND what you say matter’s when it comes to gift-giving.

 Insider Protip: There are 5 Money Personalities.
 Each person has a Primary and Secondary Money Personality.
 Both affect how they approach money and what they enjoy about giving and getting gifts.
-Knowing their Money Personalities helps you nail the perfect gift giving experience.
-They can identify theirs for free in less than 10 minutes with our scientific, confidential Money Personality Assessment.
+Knowing their Money Personalities helps you nail the perfect gift-giving experience.
+They can identify theirs in less than 10 minutes with our FREE scientific, confidential Money Personality Assessment.
+Click HERE to find out today!

 Here is your cheat sheet for SAYING the perfect thing when you give the perfect gift: